mParticle/docs/src/pages/developers/sdk/android/getting-started/index.md

 ### Log Level

-#### Development Logs

-The SDK log level is only respected while in development mode, which you can configure via the `loglevel`  `MParticleOptions` object:
+You can configure the log level via the `loglevel` property of the `MParticleOptions` object:

 :::code-selector-block
 ```java